PrivateBin/PrivateBin/README.md

 ## What it doesn't provide

-- As a user you have to trust the server administrator.
+- As a user you have to trust the server administrator not to inject any malicious javascript code.
   For basic security, the PrivateBin installation *has to provide HTTPS*!
-  Otherwise you would also have to trust your internet provider, and any country the traffic passes through not to inject any malicious javascript code.
+  Otherwise you would also have to trust your internet provider, and any country the traffic passes through.
   Additionally the instance should be secured by [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) and ideally by [HPKP](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning) using a